wuruoyun/vue-component-lib-starter/README.md

 npm run docs:build
 ```

+To start building your own components:

+* Replace the `base` option in `.vuepress/config.js` accordingly
-Replace the example codes in the project with your own to start building your library!
+* Remove the example components and their docs, add your own